-South Korea is the second-most innovative country in the world, bumped from its first-place position by Germany.
-South Korea’s best performing metric is research and development intensity, which it ranked second for.
-South Korea also ranked third for gross value added by manufacturing, fourth for high-tech company density, and fifth for researcher concentration.
+In the index's 2021 edition, South Korea regained the title of the nation with the most technologically advanced economy.
+South Korea’s best performing metric is patent activity, for which it ranked first in the world.
+South Korea ranked second for both research and development intensity and gross value added by manufacturing, fourth for high-tech company density, and third for researcher concentration.
 South Korea is home to companies such as Samsung, LG, and Hyundai.

-Switzerland held its spot as the fourth-most innovative country in the world.
-Switzerland ranked third for both research and development and researcher concentration.
-Switzerland is among the countries with the highest spending on research and development concerning GDP.
+Switzerland ranked as the third-most innovative country in the world in 2021.
+Switzerland ranked third for research and development, fourth for researcher concentration, and fifth for value added by manufacturing.
+Switzerland is among the countries with the highest spending on research and development in relation to GDP.
 The private sector accounts for more than two-thirds of Switzerland’s R&D expenditure.

 Germany, which ranked #1 in 2020, fell to the fourth spot.
 Full of well-known tech companies and countless new tech start-ups, Germany ranked third for its density of high-tech companies.
 Germany also ranked sixth for gross value added by manufacturing, which primarily comes from its car-making industry, and 7th for R&D intensity.
 Germany is most known for its engineering, home to Volkswagen, Siemens, and more.
 Germany's government strongly supports research and development through both universities and organizations.
 Additionally, Germany is now a global leader in medicine, military technology, and infrastructure.